reipared/udemy-devops-14-real-projects/README.md

 Lab 009: Helm Deployment in Kubernetes

+Lab 010: Deploy Prometheus/Grafana on Minikube and Monitor The Health of Containers and VMs

 Lab 011: Create Read Only Kubeconfig File

-Lab 012: Backup Vault in Minio
+Lab 012: Backup Vault in Minio with a cronjob

-Lab 013: Develop a Java Application in K8s for Monitoring ConfigMap Modifications and Content Changes
+Lab 013: Develop a Java Application in Kubernetes for Monitoring ConfigMap Modifications and Content Changes

 Lab 014: Deploy and Use Vault As Agent Sidecar Injector
 ```